chalabaj/Snafu/README.md

 1) **ABINITIO** folder has to contain one of the .sh script from INTERFACES folder or a terachem input file (or you can add your own interface, see below) .
 Option **abinitio** in input.in must equal to the name of the interface script (e.g. abinitio = molpro-casscf.sh).
 Interface file script ABINITIO/molpro-casscf.sh must exist.
 Same apply to terachem input file.
-Currently fully working:
+Current implemented interfaces:
 CASSCF in MOLPRO (2015.1)
-ORCA(4.0.1): tddft -  working
+CASPT2 in MOLPRO
-GAUSSIAN 09: tdddft - working (thresh needs to be set otherwise some tddft vectors might not fully converge and still gaussian exits with 0 - weird)
+TDDFT  in ORCA(4.0.1) & GAUSSIAN 09 (thresh needs to be set otherwise some tddft vectors might not fully converge and still gaussian exits with 0, one needs to check this on the run)
+OM3    in MNDO99
+FOMO-CASCI in TERACHEM (works through MPI interface through FMS interface (see TC manual))
-BOMD: MP2 in gaussian or MOLPRO
+BOMD: in Gaussian09 (MP2/DFT) or MOLPRO(MP2)
-TERACHEM: works through FMS interface, testing

 TODO: EOM-IP, EOM-EA in QCHEM/ORCA,
 ** Adding new ab initio interface **